Limmen/csle/README.md

 ### **Management System**

-CSLE includes a system for managing emulations and simulations.
-It allows a) to start/stop emulations/simulations;
+CSLE includes a system for managing emulations and simulations which can be accessed either through a REST API or through a web interface.
+The management system allows a) to start/stop emulations/simulations;
 b) real-time monitoring of emulation and simulation processes; and c), shell access to components of emulations.

 ## Documentation